frconor-ebook/meditations/_posts/2025-07-15-our-lady-mother-of-mercy.md

 "If you are troubled by the memory of your sins, confounded at the ugliness of your conscience, fearful at the thought of judgment, and you start sinking into the bottomless pit of sadness or in the abyss of despair, think of Mary.

 "In danger, in affliction, in doubt, think of Mary, call on Mary.
-Don\'t let Mary be apart from your tongue.
-Don\'t withdraw her from your heart.
+Don't let Mary be apart from your tongue.
+Don't withdraw her from your heart.
 And to obtain her intercession, do not depart from the example of her virtue.

 "You will not go wrong if you follow her, and not lose heart if you pray to her; you will not be lost if you think of her.

 "If she takes you by the hand, you will not fall; if she protects you, you will never have cause to fear.
 You will not grow weary if she guides you; you will reach port safely if she aids you" (St. Bernard, *Homily on the Virgin Mother*).

-We can turn to Our Lady, the Mother of Mercy, knowing that she\'s always there listening to us, all throughout our life, and we know she\'ll also be there at the moment of our death.
+We can turn to Our Lady, the Mother of Mercy, knowing that she's always there listening to us, all throughout our life, and we know she'll also be there at the moment of our death.

 The Church gives us those beautiful aspirations to say:

 "Jesus, Mary, and Joseph, I give you my heart and my soul.
 Jesus, Mary, and Joseph, assist me in my last agony.
 Jesus, Mary, and Joseph, may I breathe forth my soul in peace with you."

-Countless millions of Christians have learned these aspirations and other ones on their mothers' knees, which they\'ve repeated to their dying days.
+Countless millions of Christians have learned these aspirations and other ones on their mothers' knees, which they've repeated to their dying days.

 We can turn to the Mother of Mercy, knowing that we will always obtain that mercy from her, which we are looking for.